GACOSTA1988/Photo-Gallery-Website-Mayeda-Jones/README.md

 1. ZOOM meeting with client to discuss website and layout plan

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+2. created google share drive and trasnferred images from client This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts